OneLiteCore/ContentViewAnnotation/README.md

 }
 ```

-Annotation processor will auto generate `ContentViews` class after build,  use it to get layout id and inflate it in BaseActivity:
+Annotation processor will auto generate `ContentViews` class after build.
+Use `ContentViews.get(this)` to get layout id and inflate it in your BaseXXX.

+In BaseActivity:

 ```java
 import core.annotation.view.ContentViews;